syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Popup-positioning.md

 }
 {% endhighlight %}

-If we run the above sample, the below output will appear on iOS device as shown below.
+Executing the above codes renders the following output in iOS device respectively.

 ![](GettingStarted_images/ShowAtTouchPoint.png)

-N> SfPopupLayout.ShowAtTouchPoint() is not applicable for Type B.
+N> SfPopupLayout.ShowAtTouchPoint() is not applicable for `Displaying pop-up when the SfPopupLayout is not set as root view`.

 ## Relative Positioning